 Holiday Name Rule Observed Rule (if applicable) New Year's Day First day of each year Take the next Monday day as observed holiday if holiday falls on Saturday or Sunday.
-Family day 3rd Monday of February N/A Good Friday The Friday before the first Sunday after the first ecclesiastical full moon that occurs on or after March 21 N/A Victoria Day Penultimate Monday of May N/A Canada Day 1st of July Take the next day as observed holiday if falls on Sunday, no observed holiday if falls on Saturday.
-Civic Holiday First Monday of August N/A Labour Day First Monday of September N/A Thanksgiving Day 4th Thursday of November N/A
+Family day 3rd Monday of February N/A Good Friday The Friday before the first Sunday after the first ecclesiastical full moon that occurs on or after March 21 Victoria Day Penultimate Monday of May N/A Canada Day 1st of July Take the next day as observed holiday if falls on Sunday, no observed holiday if falls on Saturday.
+Civic Holiday First Monday of August N/A Labour Day First Monday of September N/A National Day for Truth and Reconciliation 30th of SeptemberTake the next Monday day as observed holiday if holiday falls on Saturday or Sunday.

-Remembrance Day 11th of November Take the next Monday day as observed holiday if holiday falls on Saturday or Sunday.
+Thanksgiving Day 4th Thursday of November N/A Remembrance Day 11th of November Take the next Monday day as observed holiday if holiday falls on Saturday or Sunday.
 Christmas Day 25th of December Take the next Monday as observed holiday if falls on Sunday or Saturday.
 Boxing Day 26th of December Take the next Tuesday as observed holiday if falls on Sunday or Monday.
 Take the next Monday as observed holiday if falls on Saturday.

-11.2.4 EURO Market Calendar
+12.2.4 EURO Market Calendar